kubevault/kubevault/docs/concepts/secret-engine-crds/azure-secret-engine/azureaccesskeyrequest.md

 #### spec.roleRef

-`spec.roleRef` is a `required` field that specifies the [AzureRole](/docs/concepts/secret-engine-crds/azure-secret-engine/azurerole.md) against which credential will be issued.
+`spec.roleRef` is a `required` field that specifies the [AzureRole](/docs/concepts/secret-engine-crds/azure-secret-engine/azurerole.md) against which credentials will be issued.

 It has the following fields: